- As low as $288/Night

 - Pack a picnic with our croquet set and jumbo-sized checkers games, blankets, and some treats from local eateries

-- Extensive master bedroom with king tempurpedic bed, bags rack, closet with hangers, and a 40-inch HDTV
+- Giant master bedroom with king tempurpedic bed, suitcases rack, closet with hangers, and a 40-inch HDTV

-- Master bath connected to the master bedroom with a huge bathtub, brand new vanity with a double sink
+- Master bath connected to the master bedroom with a sizable bathtub, brand new vanity with a double sink

-- Second bedroom with queen tempurpedic bed, suitcases rack, closet with hangers, and a 40-inch HDTV
+- Second bedroom with queen tempurpedic bed, bags rack, closet with hangers, and a 40-inch HDTV

 - Second bath in the hallway with a bathtub, storage, and fresh linens/bath towels